datawithsumit/Data-Engineering-Portfolio/readme.md

-# 🐍 Python Data Engineering Portfolio
+# 🐍 Python Development Portfolio

 A collection of Python-based Data Engineering projects focusing on ETL pipelines, automation, cloud warehousing, and data simulation.